Optimal convergence rates for the finite element approximation of the Sobolev constant: Introduction

 It is worth noting, however, that achieving such refinements may require significant further developments and new technical tools.
 Moreover, the precise behavior of the asymptotics could depend sensitively on the geometric properties of the finite element mesh.

 \item {\it General domains.} Our analysis is limited to the case of the ball $B$ to simplify the presentation.
 But it can be extended to any bounded, Lipschitz domain which is star-shaped with respect to an internal ball.
-Also, the same problem could be formulated and analysed for more general finite-element methods.
+Also, the same problem could be formulated and analyzed for more general finite-element methods.
 We refer to \cite[Remark 3, 4]{MR2754218} for a review on the possible extensions one could pursue.
 One could also consider the problem of the finite element approximation in the whole space $\rr^N$. \item {\it Case $p=1$.} The case $p=1$ is even more interesting since the set of minimizers is totally different in this case, $\lambda \chi_{B}$, with $\lambda\in \rr$ and for some ball $B$.
 They do not belong to $W^{1,1}(\rr^N)$ but $BV(\rr^N)$, see \cite{MR2230346,MR2294486}. \end{itemize}

-The paper is organized as follows: \begin{itemize} \item In Section~\ref{finite.elements}, we present in detail the finite element method under consideration and establish some preliminary results on the finite element approximation. \item Section~\ref{classical.approximation} reviews existing work and methodology related to eigenvalue approximation.
-This classical approach is sufficient to derive upper bounds for the numerical gap $S_h(2,N) - S(2,N)$ without resorting to the Sobolev deficit. \item In Section~\ref{sobolev}, we recall known results on the Sobolev deficit and demonstrate how the framework developed in \cite{MR4484209} can be adapted to our setting to prove Theorem~\ref{main.2}.
+The paper is organized as follows: \begin{itemize} \item In Section~\ref{finite.elements}, we present in detail the finite element method under consideration and establish some preliminary results on the finite element approximation. \item In Section~\ref{sobolev}, we recall known results on the Sobolev deficit and demonstrate how the framework developed in \cite{MR4484209} can be adapted to our setting to prove Theorem~\ref{main.2}.
 We also derive an upper bound on the Sobolev deficit in terms of quasi-norms (see Lemma~\ref{deficit.above.new}).
 Furthermore, we analyze the class $\mathcal{M}$ of minimizers in Sobolev's inequality (see \cite{MR0448404, MR0463908}) to obtain estimates of their Sobolev norms inside and outside the unit ball, and to quantify their distance to the finite element subspace $V_h$. \item Section~\ref{proofs} contains the complete proofs of the main results.
 We begin with the proof of Proposition~\ref{main}, which addresses the core difficulties of the problem, and proceed to establish the sharp convergence result stated in Theorem~\ref{main.2}. \item Finally, the Appendix collects the proofs of several technical results that play a crucial role in the main arguments of the paper. \end{itemize}